jw2249a/2017-bayes-audit/2017-code/README.md

 The audit may stop when no active tests remain open.

-Columns 7 and later specify additional parameters that might be needed for the specified risk measurement method.
+Columns eight and later specify additional parameters that might be needed for the specified risk measurement method.
 (None shown here, but something like a gamma value for the frequentist method might be a possible example.)